mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Efficiency measurements using coincidence.
 NaI first
 - [ ] Patent application last 3 pages (the claim)
 - [ ] Test rate limits with sources for each detector, for each code
-- [ ] Check if the geiger was working properly with my code

 ## In Progress